decc/times-sql-bat/readme.md

 *1)	To run the DOS scripts:*

 *	Requires a postgres (database) installation on the same machine as the one where you're processing the results.
 This must have been set up to have a superuser called "postgres" and to have the password stored.
 Must also have a database called "gams" [or change the batch file below to reflect some other database name: note that there is always a postgres database so you could use that].
+*	You may need to set authentification to "trust" for local connections and to create a pgpass.conf file to prevent the batch process from asking for a password at every step.
+See the postgres help docs for more info.
 *	Put your VD files in a separate folder.
 The script currently has the limitation that the path to this must not contain spaces.
 For example, put here:
 C:\VTI_Local_4\Veda_FE\GAMS_WrkTIMES\upload_results
 *	Put the batch file(s) in the folder and double-click on each to run it/them.
 The batch file(s) will be called something like "UploadResults.BAT".